openstack/watcher/doc/source/dev/environment.rst

     (watcher) $ watcher-api

-To run Watcher Decision Engine instance, use:
+To run the Watcher Decision Engine service, use:

 .. code-block:: bash